Restaurant Meals Program (RMP)

 Falls Church, VA 22040

-5. Submit a copy of the USDA FNS approval letter to OTDA.
+5. Once federal approval is granted, submit a copy of the USDA FNS approval letter to OTDA.

 6. Obtain the necessary equipment to process EBT card transactions.
 See SNAP EBT Third Party Processor (TPP) Information for Retailers.
 Upon notifying OTDA that the necessary equipment has been purchased and in place, restaurants will be provided with a participating restaurant RMP window decal.